-Throughout history, citrine stones have been known as ‘the merchant’s stone’ as many believe that they can attract money.
+Throughout history, citrine has been known as ‘The Merchant’s Stone’ as many believe that they can attract money.
 In feng shui, citrine is a stone that brings about good wealth and fortune.

 As a whole, it’s believed that citrine helps to cleanse chakras and open up the windows of intuition, creating a greater sense of alertness and a spiritual connection to one’s self.
 This is thought to make you wiser and more observant.

-More specifically, citrine crystals are associated with the sacral chakra.
-This chakra is vital for creativity and manifestation.
+More specifically, citrine is associated with the sacral chakra as well as solar plexus chakra.
+The former is vital for creativity and manifestation.
 An alert sacral chakra is important to awaken one’s abilities and creative imagination.
 Many believe that the stone’s energy flows into the bearer’s body directly from the sacral chakra, and then spreads into the solar plexus, enhancing one’s willpower.

-Citrine crystals push us to look to the future and imagine all that could be, instead of being stuck in the past looking at all that has been.
+Citrine pushes us to look to the future and imagine all that could be, instead of being stuck in the past looking at all that has been.